berndreinhold/datadriven_dedup/README.md

 False positives could arise if the threshold is chosen too loose.

 _Paths need to be adjusted to your local environment._

+Here use the generic dataset_1,_2,_3 rather than the specific OpenAPS_NS (nightscout), OPENonOH, in the processing.
+Because for duplicates it just matters, that they are distinct datasets, while in the previous steps the different format specific to each dataset was relevant.

 ## naming conventions
 following: https://pythonguides.com/python-naming-conventions/